JosephPVera/Quantum_espresso_software/readme.md

 ## 3. Replicating the example in the [silicon](https://github.com/JosephPVera/Quantum_espresso_software/tree/main/Examples/silicon) file
 3.0. **Warning:** Keep in mind that this case is just an example; for reliable and accurate calculations, it is essential to begin with convergence tests and relax the system.

 3.1.
-Copy the files with the .in extension into the **silicon** file
+Copy the files with the .in extension into the **silicon** folder
 ```bash
 cp /home/joseph/Quantum_espresso_software/Examples/silicon/silicon_*.in /home/joseph/Documents/qe/silicon/
 cd /home/joseph/Documents/qe/silicon/